How to Know What You're Good At

 Your strengths are not random.
 They are equipment.

 God built you with specific capabilities for specific purposes.
-Your strengths are not just for your career — they are clues to your calling.
+Your strengths aren't just for your career — they are clues to your calling.

 The person who is good at listening is probably called to something that involves hearing people.
 The person who is good at building is probably called to something that involves creating.
 The person who is good at seeing what others miss is probably called to something that involves discernment.

-Strengths alone do not reveal your calling.
-But without knowing your strengths, you are missing one of the four coordinates.
+Strengths alone don't reveal your calling — but without naming them, you're missing one of the four coordinates.

 What If You Feel Good at Nothing?

+Depression is hiding them.
 Depression numbs everything — including your ability to see your own value.
-If you are depressed and searching for calling, get help for the depression first.
+If you're depressed and searching for calling, get help for the depression first.
 Your strengths will reappear as the fog lifts.

+Comparison has erased them.
 You have strengths.
-But you have compared them to other people's strengths and concluded yours do not count.
+But you've compared them to other people's and concluded yours don't count.
 They do.
-The fact that someone is better does not mean you are bad.
+The fact that someone is better doesn't mean you are bad.

 A Practical Exercise